alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 year I had convinced enough people to get research roles in future projects.
 However, I've also done a lot of SWE work for my projects, because they usually used large distributed systems that were tricky to understand, build, and debug.
-I think my day-to-day work would have been similar in academia, I'd just be debugging different sorts of distributed systems.
+I think my day-to-day work would've been similar in academia, I'd just be debugging different sorts of distributed systems.

-Skills Learned
+Non-Research Skills Learned
 ---------------------------------------------------------------------------------------

+There are many skills outside of direct research that will help you with your research.

-In an industry lab, you'll learn software engineering best practices.
-Or rather, you'll be forced to do code reviews, write unit tests, etc., because otherwise your code isn't getting checked into the repository.
+For example, software engineering.
+Industry will teach you more software engineering.
+If you don't do code reviews or write unit tests, your code isn't getting checked into the repository.
+Even if no one teaches you good code habits, you're embedded in a company with non-researcher SWEs and will naturally acquire good habits through osmosis.

-Most PhD programs don't do this.
+Better coding will make you a better researcher.
+Most PhD programs don't teach software engineering, nor these coding polices.
 I understand why, but...okay, I'm going to rant for a bit.
 Pardon the side track.

 Research code is, as a rule, not very good.
 I used to think this was fine and even desirable.
 I no longer think this is true.